stathiss/e-commerce-site/README.md

-Γιώργος Δημητρακόπουλος , 03113211, gdim95@gmail.com
-Χρήστος Αναγνώστου      , 03113166, xristosanagnostou95@hotmail.com
-Γιώργος Στάθης		, 03113008, geor_stath@hotmail.com
-Μάνος Πιτσιδιανάκης	, 03113635, el13635@mail.ntua.gr
-Ξενοφών Τσέκας		, 03113120, tsekasxenophon@gmail.com
-Ηλέκτρα Σκεπετάρη	, 03113074, electra@fsu.gr
-Κατερίνα Κουτσούρη	, 03113107, Katerina@fsu.gr

----
+# Description

+This is an e-commerce site, built by a 6 member team for Software Engineer class in National Technical University of Athens.
+You can buy tickets for children events or create an event for your own.

 ## Deploy:

-#### Local deployment of Docker/Django.
+#### Local deployment of Docker / Django.
 Follow steps

 1. [Download Docker](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-using-the-repository)
-Όλα τα βήματα, έως και το run hello-world.
+Contains all steps until running hello-world.
 2. [Download Docker Compose](https://docs.docker.com/compose/install/)
 3. git pull το lorem-ipsum repo
 4. sudo docker-compose up
-5. Ανοίγω localhost:8000, πρέπει να βλέπω το django
+5. In localhost:8000, django should be available

 ## Development

-### Πώς τρέχουμε τον server
+### How to run server

 `sudo docker-compose up`

-### Πώς τρέχουμε εντολές με το manage.py στο docker
+### How to run manage.py commands inside docker

 `sudo docker-compose run web python3 loremipsum/manage.py ...`

-### Πώς φτιάχνουμε χρήστη για το django admin
+### How to create user for django admin

 `sudo docker-compose run web python3 loremipsum/manage.py createsuperuser`

-### Πώς εφαρμόζουμε αλλαγές των models στη βάση
+### How to apply create changes

+`sudo docker-compose run web python3 loremipsum/manage.py makemigrations`

+### How to apply model changes

 `sudo docker-compose run web python3 loremipsum/manage.py migrate`